 Simon Mabey – Simon owns key sites on which the project works, and has been very generous with permissions and facilitating access to sites, and we pleased to say continues to take a keen interest in visiting the excavations whenever they occur.

 Lynette Keatinge - Lynette's support for the project from its inception has been extraordinary, and without her excellent book 'The Bounding Spring; A History of Teffont in Wiltshire', and her generosity in allowing access to her own research materials the project would be years behind in its research.
 Beyond this, however, Lynette's personal generosity in providing a home base for the project's smaller fieldwork activities, and providing archive facilities and other help and hospitality has been exceptional, and has won her great affection from all those project members fortunate enough to meet her.

 Department of Archaeology, University of York - The department has funded LiDAR survey of the project area through its Departmental Research Fund, and also provided support in the form of equipment loans and insurance and in administrative matters.

-Richard Bull and Paul Busbridge - Richard and Paul have provided the project with experienced and skilled machining at no cost on all excavation undertaken, as well as providing a wealth of other practical support and local insight.
+Richard Bull and Paul Busbridge - Richard and Paul have provided the project with experienced and skilled machining, as well as providing a wealth of other practical support and local insight.

-ArcSoc (University of York Archaeology Society) - ArcSoc has had a long relationship with the project, its current president and his two predecessors having trained on and then supervised on the project.
+ArcSoc (University of York Archaeology Society) - ArcSoc has had a long relationship with the project, which at one stage had taught fieldwork to four consecutive society presidents.
 ArcSoc also provides some funding to allow the provision of subsidised places for its members on the summer excavation.

-Ed Closier and Bert Freeman - Ed and Bert have been very generous with their time and have provided the project with responsible and sophisticated metal-detecting capabilities, and some high quality finds.
+Dave Foy, Mark Jacobs and Ed Closier – Dave, Mark and Ed have been very generous with their time and have provided the project with responsible and sophisticated metal-detecting capabilities, and some high-quality finds.